1101 15th Street NW, Suite 1200, Washington, DC 20005 – Akrupar@american.edu – Skype: Ally_Krupar – (330) 217-5130

 Senior Research Associate, Right to Education Index, Results Educational Fund, July 2016 – Present

-- Support civil society partners to respond to 78 indicator Questionnaire through a joint remote training, online e-course development, and individual advisement.
+- Supported 24 civil society partners to respond to 78-indicator questionnaire through a joint remote training, online e-course development, and individual advising.

-- Reconcile and finalize responses based on Questionnaires submitted by civil society partners, peer reviewers, and national governments.
+- Reconciled and finalized questionnaire responses submitted by civil society partners, peer reviewers, and national governments.

-- Collect RTEI partner, stakeholder, and expert feedback upon completion of project cycles.
+- Collected RTEI partner, stakeholder, and expert feedback upon completion of project cycles.

 Visiting Researcher, RET, Dadaab, Kenya, June 2014 – September 2014, May 2015 – July 2015